WebSky-CITA/XGPaint.jl/docs/src/cib.md

 # Cosmic Infrared Background (CIB)

-The Planck 2013 CIB model can be applied using `CIB_Planck2013{T}()`.
+We provide the Planck 2013 CIB model.
 The following code is a little more verbose than typical Julia code, as one has to repeatedly specify the type `Float32` when creating objects.
 This allows one to more easily fit the entire source catalog into memory.

 ## Sources